Auto Insurance Claim Advice

 Power tools are great examples.
 According to the insurance company I worked for, a power tool only has five years of useable life.

 This means that every year that you own your tool, you will lose 20% its value.
-So if you own this power tool for 2 years and 4 months, the insurance company will reduce 45% of its value, and only pay you 65%.
+So if you own this power tool for 2 years and 4 months, the insurance company will reduce it to 45% of its value, and only pay you 55%.

-Therefore, if you paid $100 for this power tool, the best you can do is to pay $65.
-It does not matter that you only used this tool one time and/or you take very good care of your tools.
+Therefore, if you paid $100 for this power tool, the best you could get as recovery is $55.
+It does not matter that you only used this tool one time and that you take very good care of your tools.

 But depreciation of the equipment is not the only deduction that you need to worry about.
-If you decide to keep the equipment (or what is left of it), then the insurance company will charge you the salvage value of it.
+If you decide to keep the equipment or what is left of it, then the insurance company will charge you with that equipment’s salvage value.

-For example, if the insurance company determines that your power tool has about 10% value left on it, then you will only get pay for that 10% and you MUST give the insurance company whatever pieces are left of your tool (many times your tool will still work even after an accident).
+For example, if the insurance company determines that your power tool has about 10% value left on it, then you will only be paid with 10% and you MUST give the insurance company whatever pieces are left of your tool (many times your tool will still work even after an accident).

-If you want to keep the pieces, then the insurance company will deduct from their payment the value they believe they sell the pieces.
+If you want to keep the pieces, then the insurance company will deduct from their payment the value they believe they could earn if they sell the pieces.

 Sometimes it is worth keeping property after an accident.
-The damage could be minimal, but the depreciation so high that you would be better off just keeping them.
+The damage could be minimal, but the depreciation could be so high that you would be better off just keeping them.

 This is a hard claim to make, but if you have documentation and records, you can get some compensation for the loss.